EndPointCorp/end-point-blog/2021/05/04/integrating-laravel-with-a-react-frontend.html.md

 In this article I’ll go over how to set up a new Laravel application to work with React as its frontend.
 While this article may focus on React, the main issues are the same regardless of framework.
 You’ll need to:

-- Add your javascript application to the project’s file system and set up a build process for the frontend sources
+- Add your JavaScript application to the project’s file system and set up a build process for the frontend sources
 - Write some additional code to bootstrap your frontend application once the page has loaded
 - Carefully set up URL conventions to distinguish between frontend and backend routes.